loftywaif002/ud-p1-motion-planning/README.md

 Passing goal positions from command line example: python motion_planning.py --goal_latitude 37.88  --goal_longitude -122.3 --goal_altitude 4

+#Rubric Point
+### Write your search algorithm.
+Minimum requirement here is to add diagonal motions to the A* implementation provided, and assign them a cost of sqrt(2).
+However, you're encouraged to get creative and try other methods from the lessons and beyond!
+#Solution:
 Step 5: For Diagonal movements, actions are added in the [planning_utils.py] (./planning_utils.py#L78-L81) file.
 After adding diagonal movements, the course of the path changes.
 The [valid_actions](./planning_utils.py#L92-L99) method is modified to add these actions.